mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 I share direct feedback about the frustratingly slow movement time and an indirect feedback on the high velocity jump value.
 I use quite indirect language when giving feedback and while I reference Mi's frustration rather than giving direct feedback.

-This subtle direction mirrors some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues [find work].
-In one case ... (if needed?)

 Ch likes the look of the game and begins with that as a comment.